Weather map: Where heavy rain will hit UK this weekend after Met Office warning

 As much as 80mm of rain could fall across parts of England as low pressure moves across the UK

-Yellow weather warnings are in place across the UK as heavy showers are set to batter parts of the country over the weekend and into the beginning of next week.
+Yellow and amber weather warnings have been issued across the UK as heavy rain batters parts of the country, with conditions set to get worse at the beginning of next week.

 The Met Office has warned that a developing area of low pressure will move across southern and central parts of the UK on Saturday, bringing bands of heavy rain and gusty winds, particularly across Wales, the Midlands, and southern England.

-The forecaster said we could see disruption and possible flooding from the early hours of Saturday morning, with as much as 80mm of rainfall expected in the southwest of England and Wales.
+The forecaster said people could see disruption and possible flooding from the early hours of Saturday morning, with as much as 80mm of rainfall expected in the southwest of England and Wales.

 The North and South Downs in England can expect to see closer to 50-60mm of rainfall, along with strong winds that will be particularly gusty in coastal areas, forecasters said.